 - High fever (over 40°C or 104°F).

 - Crying for more than three hours.

 - Convulsions or seizures.

 - Very pale colour and serious drowsiness.

 - Hives.

 - Swelling of the face or mouth.

 - Trouble breathing

 - Other serious problems.

 Who should not get the vaccine?

-The doctor may decide not to give your child's needle if your child has:
+The doctor may decide not to give your child's needle or may given a different vaccine if your child has: